-- Students are not allowed to use notes or other materials during examinations unless expressly authorized by the instructor. - Students are required to do their own work and, without the instructor's approval, may not submit work created by others as their own work or allow another student to copy or use their work. - Students are required to sit for examinations that are submitted to fulfill their own academic obligations; students may not have another student or person take an examination for them. - The same academic work may not be submitted more than once for credit or to fulfill the requirements of an academic exercise. - Obtaining a copy of an examination or graded assignment (e.g., case presentation, patient education project) used in a previous year or completed by another person is prohibited. - Prior to taking an examination or completing an assignment, students are not permitted to review prior related examination questions or answers and/or graded assignments completed by another person. - A student must give proper attribution when using the words or ideas of another person, whether in a written or oral academic exercise.
+- Students are not permitted to use notes or other materials during examinations unless expressly authorized in advance to do so by the instructor. - Students are required to do their own work and, without prior approval of the instructor, may not submit work created by others as their own work or knowingly allow another student to copy or use his or her work. - Students are required to sit for examinations that are submitted to fulfill their own academic obligations; students may not have another student or person take an examination for them. - The same academic work may not be submitted more than once for credit or to fulfill the requirements of an academic exercise. - Obtaining a copy of an examination or graded assignment (e.g., case presentation, patient education project) used in a previous year or completed by another person is prohibited. - Prior to taking an examination or completing an assignment, students are not permitted to review prior related examination questions or answers and/or graded assignments completed by another person. - A student must give proper attribution when using the words or ideas of another person, whether in a written or oral academic exercise.
 This includes, among other things, proper citation of quoted and paraphrased material. - Knowingly presenting false information to Program faculty, staff, supervisors, patients, or clinical preceptors is prohibited.
 This includes but is not limited to, falsifying laboratory data, patient information, or forging another's name or signature on required program documents such as preceptor evaluations. - Misrepresenting oneself as a graduate of the Program or one's physician assistant student status as, for example, a physician assistant, nurse practitioner, medical resident, and the like, is prohibited.